xiongma/transformer-pointer-generator/README.md

 dropout_rate | float| dropout rate
 beam_size | int| beam size for decode
 ### Note
-* Don't change the hyper-parameters of transformer, it will let the loss can't go down! if you have good solution, I hope you can tell me.
+Don't change the hyper-parameters of transformer util you have good solution, it will let the loss can't go down! if you have good solution, I hope you can tell me.

 * STEP 3.
 Run the following command.
 ```